kropacheven/data_pagination_and_filtering/README.md

  while searching pagination is also working depending on the amount of total matches.

  The app is build by using following tools: 'vanilla' Java script(variables, objects, functions, callbacks, loops and conditionals) implied together with the DOM interaction methods (selection, manipulation, traversal and event listening).

+You can take a look at the project online: https://kropacheven.github.io/data_pagination_and_filtering/